protontypes/open-sustainable-technology/README.md

 - [Open Global Infrastructure Risk/Resilience Analysis](https://github.com/nismod/open-gira) - Can be used to analyse environmental risks to infrastructure networks using global open data.
 - [TropiDash](https://github.com/ECMWFCode4Earth/TropiDash) - A visualization tool designed to empower researchers, meteorologists, and enthusiasts with the ability to analyze and interpret tropical cyclone data effectively.
 - [ADCIRC](https://github.com/adcirc/adcirc) - A system of computer programs for solving time-dependent, free-surface circulation and transport problems in two and three dimensions in applications such as storm surge and flood prediction.
-- [DamageScanner](https://github.com/VU-IVM/DamageScanner) - A python toolkit for direct damage assessments for natural hazards.
+- [DamageScanner](https://github.com/VU-IVM/DamageScanner) - A Python toolkit for direct damage assessments for natural hazards.
 - [Climate & Disaster Risk Screening Tools](https://github.com/GFDRR/CCDR-tools) - A collection of scripted tools developed to inform risk analytics for the World Bank's Country Climate and Development Report risk screening activities.
 - [Kuro Siwo](https://github.com/Orion-AI-Lab/KuroSiwo) - A meticulously curated multi-temporal dataset spanning 32 global flood events, mapping over 63 billion areas of land.
 - [Climate Risk Assessment Book](https://github.com/CLIMAAX/crabook) - Guides you through your regional Climate Risk Assessments and provides you with tools and datasets for the assessment.